 In addition to these three forms of diligence, a deduction from earnings order can be made under CSA 1991, s 31—as to which, see further below.

 These forms of diligence apply to debtors who are individuals, who have an employer and who are in receipt of earnings.
-D(S)A 1987, s 73 provides definitions and exclusions to determine whether a debtor has an ‘employer’ and whether they are in receipt of ‘earnings’.
+D(S)A 1987, s 73 provides definitions and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.